 How to Develop Your Own Cold Call Opener

 The first few seconds of a cold call are crucial.
 That's the moment when a prospect decides if they're going to say “No, thanks” and hang up or if they're going to give you a few moments to tell them more about what you're selling.
-So developing just the right cold call opener can make a huge difference in how well your sales calls go.
+Developing just the right cold call opener can make a huge difference in how well your sales calls go.

-Using Your Elevator Pitch as a Starting Point
+Use Your Elevator Pitch as a Starting Point

-A good cold call opener often sounds much like an elevator pitch, a quick sales appeal you could say to someone when you've got minimal time, like in an elevator when one of you might be getting off on the next floor.
+A good cold call opener often sounds much like an elevator pitch: a quick sales appeal you could say to someone when you've got minimal time, like in an elevator when one of you might be getting off on the next floor.

 If you already have a strong elevator pitch, you can modify it into a cold call opener with little difficulty.
 If not, crafting your cold call opener can give you the basis for your new elevator pitch.